-3 of 6

-76 The average consumer prices for goods s and services, commonly known as the cost of 77 living.

-78 The overall compensation presently received by the employees, including direct wages79 and fringe benefits.

-80 Changes in any of the foregoing circumstances during the pendency of the arbitration81 proceedings.

-Such other factors not confined to the foregoing, which are normally or traditionally taken into consideration in the determination of wages, hours and conditions of employment through voluntary collective bargaining, mediation, fact-finding, arbitration or otherwise between parties, in the public service or in private employment.

-86 The stipulation of the parties.
+- (c) The hazards of employment, physical, educational and mental qualifications, job training and skills involved. - (d) A comparison of wages, hours and conditions of employment of the employees involved in the arbitration proceedings with the wages, hours and conditions of employment of other employees performing similar services and with other employees generally in public or private employment in comparable districts, communities, or other sate of federal jurisdictions. - 72 (e) The decisions and recommendations of the fact-finder, if any. - 73 (f) The average consumer prices for goods and services, commonly known as the cost of living. - 75 (g) The overall compensation presently received by the employees, including direct 76 wages and fringe benefits. - (h) Changes in any of the foregoing circumstances during the pendency of the arbitration proceedings. - (i) Such other factors not confined to the foregoing, which are normally or traditionally taken into consideration in the determination of wages, hours and conditions of employment through voluntary collective bargaining, mediation, fact-finding, arbitration or otherwise between parties, in the public service or in private employment. - (j) The stipulation of the parties.

 Any determination or decision of the arbitration panel or single arbitrator if supported by material and substantive evidence on the whole record shall be subject to appropriation, binding upon the parties and may be enforced at the instance of either party, the single arbitrator or the arbitration panel in the superior court in equity.

-91 The commencement of a new fiscal year prior to the final awards by the arbitration panel 92 shall not be deemed to render a dispute moot, or to otherwise impair the jurisdiction or authority 93 of the arbitration panel or its award.
-Any award of the arbitration panel may be retroactive to the 94 expiration date of the last contract.
+The commencement of a new fiscal year prior to the final awards by the arbitration panel shall not be deemed to render a dispute moot, or to otherwise impair the jurisdiction or authority of the arbitration panel or its award.
+Any award of the arbitration panel may be retroactive to the expiration date of the last contract.